 “Sustainability” largely entered the business lexicon around the time of rising environmental consciousness, when talks of “going green” were becoming increasingly pronounced.
-A few years ago there was a dramatic shift in the business landscape, spurred on by a tide of public opinion that called for changes to the way we do things in order to take us back from the cliff edge of global warming - for, as any climate change activist will readily point out, there is no Planet B.
+A few years ago, there was a dramatic shift in the business landscape, spurred on by a tide of public opinion that called for changes to the way we do things to take us back from the cliff edge of global warming - for, as any climate change activist will readily point out, there is no Planet B.

-Sustainability is often synonymised with being environmentally friendly, and this is indeed half the deck.
+Business sustainability is often synonymised with being environmentally friendly, and this is indeed half the deck.
 This does mean there is also another half to it: the human side.
 The UN Sustainable Development Goals, used by many organisations (ourselves included) as a measurement of how sustainable their practices are, have ten of these goals relating to how we live as a society.
 Diversity, justice, good working conditions and innovation are just as important to sustainable development as eliminating your carbon footprint.

 To put it in simple terms, sustainability can be thought of as an elimination exercise: an elimination of activities that will, sooner or later, result in somebody saying: “we can’t keep going like this”.

 So how does one move towards sustainability?
 Having been through a sustainability push ourselves, here are some of the methods we use!

 How can you ensure that your operations are the greenest they can be?
 There are several solutions that we implement.

 - While the installation of recycling bins has become something of a sustainability cliche (and some even more cynical people may call it a hallmark of greenwashing), it is worth mentioning and implementing since landfill contributes to 11% of global CO2 emissions.
 With both points in mind, we’ll just quickly say we do it and move things along!